-Saunas are traditionally associated with physical relaxation, detoxification and cardiovascular health.
-However, in recent years, their role in mental health and emotional well-being has been increasingly explored by science.
-In a world where anxiety, burnout and depression affect millions of people, heat therapy has emerged as a promising and natural tool for psychological recovery and strengthening emotional resilience.
+Saunas have long been linked to physical relaxation, detoxification and cardiovascular health.
+In recent years, however, their role in mental health and emotional wellbeing has been increasingly explored by science.
+In a world where anxiety, burnout and depression affect millions of people, heat therapy is emerging as a promising, natural tool for psychological recovery and emotional resilience.

-This article presents an in-depth, evidence-based analysis of how regular sauna use can affect brain chemistry, sleep cycles, nervous system regulation and emotional stability - and how you can integrate this habit into your wellness routine at home.
+This article offers an in-depth, evidence-based look at how regular sauna use can affect brain chemistry, sleep cycles, regulation of the nervous system and emotional stability — and how you can build this habit into your wellbeing routine at home.

 Physiological mechanisms

-The sauna triggers a controlled stress response.
-As the core body temperature rises, the sympathetic nervous system is activated, resulting in a temporary increase in heart rate and cortisol levels.
-However, after the session, the parasympathetic system (responsible for rest and digestion) takes over, promoting a deep state of relaxation and recovery.
+A sauna triggers a controlled stress response.
+As your core body temperature rises, the sympathetic nervous system activates, leading to a temporary increase in heart rate and cortisol levels.
+After the session, the parasympathetic system (responsible for rest and digestion) takes over, promoting deep relaxation and recovery.

-A key study by Hussain and Cohen (2018), published in the journal Evidence-Based Complementary and Alternative Medicine, showed that repeated sauna use reduces cortisol levels and increases levels of beta-endorphin and prolactin - hormones associated with improved mood and reduced perception of stress.
+A landmark study by Hussain and Cohen (2018), published in Evidence-Based Complementary and Alternative Medicine, showed that repeated sauna use reduces cortisol levels and increases beta-endorphin and prolactin — hormones associated with improved mood and lower perceived stress.

 -

-Laukkanen et al. (2015) followed 2,315 men over 20 years and found that frequent sauna users (4 to 7 times a week) had a 66% lower risk of developing dementia and a 78% lower risk of developing psychotic illnesses, compared to those who only used a sauna once a week.
+Laukkanen et al. (2015) followed 2,315 men over 20 years and found that frequent sauna users (4 to 7 times per week) had a 66% lower risk of dementia and a 78% lower risk of psychotic disorders compared with those using a sauna only once per week.

 -

-In a study published in the journal Complementary Therapies in Clinical Practice (Kamada et al., 2017), regular sauna use was associated with significant improvements in perceived general health, including psychological well-being and stress reduction.
+In a study published in Complementary Therapies in Clinical Practice (Kamada et al., 2017), regular sauna use was associated with significant improvements in perceived overall health, including psychological wellbeing and reduced stress.

-For people with high levels of stress, sauna use is recommended 3 to 5 times a week, preferably at the end of the day, as an effective way of balancing the autonomic nervous system, reducing cortisol and promoting long-term resilience.
+For people with high stress levels, sauna use 3 to 5 times per week is recommended — preferably at the end of the day — as an effective way to balance the autonomic nervous system, reduce cortisol and build long-term resilience.

-2. The Sauna as a Complementary Therapy for Anxiety and Depression
+2. Sauna as a complementary therapy for anxiety and depression

-Exposure to heat influences the activity of neurotransmitters, promoting an increase in dopamine and serotonin - key substances for emotional well-being.
-In addition, heat stimulates the release of brain-derived neurotrophic factor (BDNF), which is essential for neuroplasticity, learning and mood stability.
+Heat exposure influences neurotransmitter activity, increasing dopamine and serotonin — key substances for emotional wellbeing.
+Heat also stimulates the release of brain-derived neurotrophic factor (BDNF), essential for neuroplasticity, learning and mood stability.

-In a landmark study published in JAMA Psychiatry (2016), Janssen et al. showed that a single session of body hyperthermia (similar to an infrared sauna) significantly reduced symptoms of major depression, with effects sustained for six weeks.
+In a notable study published in JAMA Psychiatry (2016), Janssen et al. showed that a single session of whole-body hyperthermia (similar to an infrared sauna) significantly reduced major-depression symptoms, with effects sustained for six weeks.

-Exposure to heat increases the expression of heat shock proteins (HSPs), which protect against inflammation and oxidative stress.
-These proteins help stabilize the intracellular environment and can reduce neuroinflammation - a factor increasingly associated with depression (Beurel et al., Journal of Neuroscience Research, 2015).
+Heat exposure increases the expression of heat shock proteins (HSPs), which protect against inflammation and oxidative stress.
+These proteins help stabilise the intracellular environment and may reduce neuroinflammation — a factor increasingly linked to depression (Beurel et al., Journal of Neuroscience Research, 2015).

-Thanks to its effects on multiple pathways - neurotransmitters, neurotrophic factors and inflammation - regular sauna use is proving to be an effective non-pharmacological complementary therapy for mild to moderate cases of mood disorders.
+Thanks to its effects across multiple pathways — neurotransmitters, neurotrophic factors and inflammation — regular sauna use is proving to be an effective non-pharmacological complementary therapy for mild to moderate mood disorders.

 How it works

-Body temperature plays an essential role in inducing and maintaining sleep.
-Sauna use significantly increases core temperature, followed by a gradual decrease - mimicking the natural cycle that favors melatonin production and the onset of sleep.
+Body temperature plays a central role in inducing and maintaining sleep.
+Sauna use raises core temperature significantly, followed by a gradual decline — mirroring the natural cycle that supports melatonin production and the onset of sleep.

-Horne and Staff (1983), in the journal Electroencephalography and Clinical Neurophysiology, demonstrated that passive body heating before bed increased the deep sleep phase (slow waves) and reduced nocturnal awakenings.
+Horne and Staff (1983), in Electroencephalography and Clinical Neurophysiology, demonstrated that passive body warming before bed increased slow-wave (deep) sleep and reduced night-time awakenings.

-In addition, Beever (2009), in the Canadian Family Physician, reported that the infrared sauna promotes parasympathetic activity before sleep, balancing the nervous system for a deeper rest.
+Beever (2009), in Canadian Family Physician, also reported that infrared sauna use promotes parasympathetic activity before sleep, balancing the nervous system for deeper rest.

 Psychological implications

-Better sleep is directly associated with lower levels of anxiety, greater emotional regulation and better cognitive performance.
-For those who suffer from insomnia caused by anxiety, the sauna offers a natural sedative effect with no side effects.
+Better sleep is directly linked to lower anxiety, stronger emotional regulation and better cognitive performance.
+For people with anxiety-driven insomnia, the sauna offers a natural sedative effect with no side effects.

-An excess of digital stimuli - screens, notifications, social networks - is linked to increased anxiety, mental fatigue and memory deficits.
-A study published in Nature Communications (2020) revealed that the continuous use of smartphones alters the reward circuits in the brain and increases the activity of the amygdala, the region linked to the fear response.
+Excess digital stimulation — screens, notifications, social media — is linked to higher anxiety, mental fatigue and memory deficits.
+A study published in Nature Communications (2020) found that continuous smartphone use alters reward circuits in the brain and increases activity in the amygdala, the region tied to fear response.

-The sauna works like a mandatory break: no devices, no external noise, just silence and warmth.
+A sauna acts as an enforced pause: no devices, no external noise — just silence and heat.
 This "forced disconnection" allows for a mental and emotional reset.

 Cognitive benefits